Preimplantation Genetic Diagnosis (PGD)

 How is PGD Performed?

-PGD testing is performed on embryos that result In Vitro Fertilization.
-Multiple eggs are retrieved from the ovaries and fertilized with the partner's sperm in our lab.
-Three days after in vitro fertilization, when each embryo contains 6 to 8 cells, one cell is removed from each embryo through a procedure called Embryo Biopsy.
-The biopsied cells are then sent to a specialized lab for genetic analysis.
-The embryos themselves are typically frozen after biopsy while we await the results of the genetic testing.
-Those that are normal can be thawed in the next cycle in hopes of achieving a pregnancy.
-The number of embryos replaced follows standard IVF protocol.
-These technologies identify which embryos are most likely to produce a normal, unaffected pregnancy.
+PGD testing is performed on embryos that result from In Vitro Fertilization.
+Multiple eggs are retrieved from the ovaries and fertilized with the partner's sperm in our lab using a technique called ICSI.
+Five to six days after fertilization, when each surviving embryo, now called a blastocyst, contains hundreds of cells, 4 to 6 cells are removed from the trophectoderm (placental cells) through a procedure called embryo biopsy.
+The biopsied cells are then sent to a specialized lab for genetic analysis using various tecniques depending on the genetic mutation being evaluated.
+The blastocysts themselves are frozen after biopsy while we await the results of the genetic testing.
+Those that are normal (nonaffected or carriers)can be thawed in the next cycle during a frozen embryo transfer.
+Frequently, PGD and PGS are performed in unison on embryos.

 Who should have PGD?